JeremyFriesenGitHub/SnowDayPredictor/README.md

      ```bash
      docker rmi "image_id"
      ```
-   - If you want to get the image id, you can use the command:
+   - If you want to get the IDs of your images, you can use the command:
      ```bash
      docker images
      ```